Robert Earl: Buca di Beppo Italian Restaurants

-In 2008, he acquired the casual dining company Buca di Beppo and its chain of 88 restaurants, which serve family-style Italian fare.
-Earl, Chairman of Buca, has expanded the chain of Italian restaurants into new locations in both the US and internationally.
-Buca di Beppo features dishes from villages in Northern and Southern Italy and is equally famous for its quirky décor and upbeat atmosphere.
+In 2008, he acquired the casual dining company Buca di Beppo and its chain of 88 restaurants, which serve family-style Italian-American food.
+He has since expanded the chain into new locations in the US and internationally.

 Bertucci's Brick Oven Pizzeria Restaurants

 In 2018, he acquired the Bertucci's Company and its 59 locations, predominantly located in New England and the northeastern United States.